Summary 2: First Part of the Training (continued)

 See our courses

-Hello Hugalie!
+Hi Hugalie!

-I hope my advice will be helpful to you ヾ(^-^)ノ
+I hope my advice is helpful ヾ(^-^)ノ

 Salut Hugalie !